 Flower has a few derivatives.
 L’Elixir is more profound, more sugary too.
 It has notes of raspberry and praline that make it gourmand and addictive.
 L’Eau de Lumière is a little bit fresher, very modern, thanks to the notes of bergamot and pear.
 It could be the best perfume for a bride if you plan to do your wedding in Paris.

 Opium YSL 1977 (VM)

 Opium was a revolution and a scandal when it came out in 1977.
 In the 1970s, floral and fresh perfumes were really fashionable.
 But Yves Saint Laurent decided to bring back the orientals in Paris, and he created Opium.
 The name of it quite shocking at the time, as well as the promotion.
 It was presented as a real drug, an addictive fragrance that women couldn’t do without.
 It was even forbidden in China and Saudi Arabia.
 Nowadays, there is still something to the name, although it is not as scandalous as it used to be.
 Opium is the perfume of a mysterious and attractive woman, with a bewitching fragrance trail.

 The first notes are a bit fruity, with tangerine and plum.
 But they quickly leave room to a rich, spicy heart.
 The ylang-ylang is very sensual and heady, while the association with clove and cinnamon make it warmer and savory.
 Finally, the tenacious notes of patchouli, sandalwood and vanilla give a woody atmosphere to this almost intoxicating fragrance.

 Now you know which are the top 5 best perfumes in Paris!
-You will find them easily, for example in one of The Top 5 Places To Shop In Paris.
-More information about the best tips to go shopping in Paris in our updated blog article.
-Now that you smell like a real Parisian, how about learning How to dress like a Parisian?
+You will find them easily, for example you can go to one of the top 5 places to shop in Paris.
+If you want more tips to go shopping in Paris, read this article.
+Now that you smell like a real Parisian, you can read more about beauty secrets of the Parisian women.